Getting your first software engineering job in Japan

-So you’re a developer living overseas and looking to come to Japan as a programmer.
-You've looked around, and seen that most companies are looking to hire people already living here.
+So you’re a software engineer living overseas and looking to come to Japan to get a job in IT.
+You’ve looked around, and seen that most companies are looking to hire people already living here.
 How do you get over this catch-22 and land your first job here?
 Your options depend on a combination of how desirable your skills are to potential employers and how much risk you’re willing to take to get here.

 Evaluating your employability in Japan

-The first step in your journey to be a programmer here is to take a look at your employability from a Japanese employer’s perspective.
+The first step in your journey to be a software engineer here is to take a look at your employability from a Japanese employer’s perspective.
 The more attractive a candidate you are, the less risk you’ll need to take to land a job here.

 Japanese language ability